ansegura7/recsys-tweet-analysis/README.md

 ## Performed Analysis
 1. <a href="https://ansegura7.github.io/recsys-tweet-analysis/analysis/AccountAnalytics.html" >Twitter Interaction Analysis</a>
 2. <a href="https://observablehq.com/@ansegura7/force-directed-graph">Network Analysis</a>

+## Disclaimer
+Neither the Twitter accounts nor the content of the tweets are used for profit.
+Only general statistics are calculated about them and shared with the RecSys community.

 ## Contributing and Feedback
 Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
 If you want to make a contribution to the course you can do it through a PR.